secreek/drinkup/templates/markdown/index/Intro-活动介绍.md

 * Create a json file named as YOUR_GITHUB_LOGIN.json
 * Fill the json file according to void-main.json
 * Push the json file to your own remote repo
-* Send us a pull-request to the right branch
+* Send us a pull-request to the *correct* branch

 ## Agenda

 ### Hackathon

 * Date: `2013-4-28 10:00` - `2013-4-29 16:00`
 * Topic: Hackathon.
 We will release a toy project in one day!
-* Feel free choose your project and your teammates.
+* Feel free to choose your project and your teammates.
-* Supplies: Lunch, Super, Soft Drinks, Fruits, Snacks.
+* Supplies: lunch, supper, soft drinks, fruits and snacks.
 * Place: TBD

 ### Drinkup

 * Date: `2013-4-29 18:00` - `2013-4-29 20:00`
 * Topic: Drinkup.
-Show your toy project and talk any things about Github or geek stuffs.
+Show your toy project and talk things between you and Github or geek stuffs.
-* Supplies: Soft Drinks, Snacks and German Beer
+* Supplies: soft drinks, snacks and *German* Beer
 * Place: TBD

 ## About the Fee

-This activity is FREE of Charge!
+This activity is *FREE* of Charge!

 ## Sponsor

-Thanks [@zhf](https://github.com/zhf) for sponsoring this Hackathon & Drinkup！
+Thanks [@zhf](https://github.com/zhf) for sponsoring this Hackathon & Drinkup!